thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

 {% include templates/install/aws/links.md %}

 ## Step 8.
-Configure HTTPS (Optional)

-{% include templates/install/aws/configure-https.md %}

-## Step 9.
-Configure MQTTS (Optional)

-{% assign eksTbServicesFile = "tb-services.yml" %}
-{% include templates/install/aws/configure-mqtts.md %}

-## Step 10.
 CPU and Memory resources allocation

 The scripts have preconfigured values of resources for each service.
 You can change them in `.yml` files under `resources` submenu.